What

 State-registered Advisors are subject to unannounced inspections of their operations by

 diligence" rules, and anti-fraud provisions.
-[One example of the rules Federal RIAs
+[One example of the rules RIAs

 live by... an Advisor cannot use testimonials from satisfied clients to market its